-One (1) award was made to suppliers/service providers within the boundaries of the Bergrivier Municipality.
+One (1) awards were made to suppliers/service providers within the boundaries of the Bergrivier Municipality.

-Ten (10) Formal Quotations were awarded between 1 April 2023 and 30 June 2023 of which one quotation was awarded to suppliers within Bergrivier Municipal Area.
+Ten (10) Formal Quotations were awarded between 1 April 2023 and 30 June 2023 of which 1 quotation was awarded to suppliers within Bergrivier Municipal Area.
 The value of the Formal Quotations was R 428 311.50 and Four (4) rates quotations.

-All tenders are opened to the public, and the results of the opening are recorded in a Bid Opening Register and placed on the Municipal Website.
+All tenders are opened in public, and the results of the opening are recorded in a Bid Opening Register and placed on the Municipal Website.